Sweet potato

 Care notes

 A warm-season root crop for media beds or large containers (20 L) with loose substrate.
-Not suited to NFT or DWC (the storage roots form in the growing medium).
-EC 1.5-2.5 mS/cm. pH 5.5-6.5.
-Temperature: 22–32°C (tropical; frost kills the vine, and tuber formation stalls below 18°C).
-High light (DLI 18-28 mol/m2/day).
-Propagation: from slips (small rooted shoots grown from a sprouted sweet potato).
-Place a sweet potato in water with the bottom half submerged; shoots emerge in 2-4 weeks.
-Twist off individual slips when 15–20 cm long, root in water, and plant.
+Not suited to NFT or DWC, since the storage roots form in the growing medium.
+EC 1.4-2.2 mS/cm. pH 5.5-6.8.
+Temperature: 22–32°C (tropical; frost kills the vine and root formation stalls below 18°C).
+High light (DLI 20-30 mol/m2/day).
+Propagate from slips, small rooted shoots grown from a sprouted sweet potato: place a sweet potato in water with the bottom half submerged, and shoots emerge in 2-4 weeks; twist off slips when 15–20 cm long, root them in water and plant.
 From transplant to harvest: 90-120 days.
-The vine grows vigorously and can be trained vertically or allowed to sprawl.
-Harvest when the vine starts to yellow, by digging carefully.
-Cure tubers at 30°C and 85% humidity for 5-7 days to convert starches to sugar and heal skin wounds, then store at 13–15°C. The sweet potato leaves and vine tips are a bonus harvest: cook as greens throughout the season.
+The vine grows vigorously and can be trained vertically or left to sprawl.
+Harvest when the vine starts to yellow, digging carefully, then cure the roots at 30°C and about 85% humidity for 5-7 days to convert starch to sugar and heal skin, and store at 13–15°C. The leaves and vine tips are a bonus harvest, cooked as greens.

 Notable varieties